dimaga/drlnd-p1-navigation/Report.md

 #### Prioritized Replay

-https://arxiv.org/abs/1511.05952 describes the way to improve efficieny of the Replay Buffer.
+https://arxiv.org/abs/1511.05952 describes the way to improve efficiency of the Replay Buffer.
 Instead of uniform random sampling, prioritize tuples that produce the maximum loss.
 That is, the probability _P(Experience)_ that the tuple is selected from the memory buffer is proportional to the loss, as shown in the formula below:

 ![formula](https://render.githubusercontent.com/render/math?math=P(Experience)%20~%20(R_t%20%2B%20\lambda%20max_a%20Q'(S_{t%2B1},argmax_a%20Q(S_{t%2B1},a))-%20Q(S_t,A_t))^{2*0.6})